 This course provides legal tools that answer more complex legal research problems, including federal legislative histories, sources of administrative law, specialized subject research.
 It has a federal emphasis.
 There will be extensive work with online resources.
-This course is currently taught to both JD and master's students from the Information School; MJ students will take this course in Fall quarter.
+This course is currently taught to both JD and master's students from the Information School; MJ students will take this course in Winter quarter.
 View course catalog information for Legal Research Methods.

 American Legal System and Method B550

 This course provides an integrated introduction to the U.S. legal system, legal analysis, and legal research and writing.
 It is designed for students who have attained standing in other legal systems or professions but need an overview of the history and principal characteristics of the American public and private law systems, as well as experience using American law sources and developing the fundamental research, analysis, and drafting skills expected of U.S. trained lawyers.
 It focuses on the essential principles of the case-law method and the legal reasoning based on the interpretation of cases and statutes.
 The course also teaches the sources and techniques for basic legal research and hones students' ability to research and write about complex legal issues in a variety of settings through a series of written assignments.
 View course catalog information for American Legal System and Method.

 These courses are designed to provide a strong foundation of knowledge to support further study in more focused subject matter areas.
 Most students choose a specialty focus area, corresponding to our existing subject matter concentration tracks in of our JD program, the overall strengths of the law school and the university.
 Students will work with faculty mentors and MJ program staff to individually design their course of study to best meet their career objectives.